3.8 Provisions and contingent liabilities

 Previous year:

-(ii) For the year ended 31 March 2025, the Company has entered into a transaction with Pratham Education Foundation for C 3.05 crore (previous year C 1.36 crore) for implementation of its Corporate Social Responsibility activities.
+(ii) During the Previous year ended 31 March 2025, the Company had entered into a transaction with Pratham Education Foundation for C 3.05 crore for implementation of its corporate social responsibility activities.

 38 Earnings per equity share (EPS)